Brandon Chapter 7 Bankruptcy Lawyer

 Throughout the process, your attorney will attend many meetings with the judge, trustees and creditors to ensure that the petition goes smoothly.
 You may occasionally be asked to supply additional details about a particular debt, asset or income.
 Your Golden Law Group Chapter 7 lawyer will do everything possible to handle everything at the law firm, so you can concentrate on your new life without debt.
 During the process, if a creditor contacts you directly to attempt to collect, contempt of court charges may result.

 With the right Brandon Chapter 7 attorney on your side, you will be able to file the correct bankruptcy and emerge from the process debt free!
-Our bankruptcy attorneys serve clients in Bradenton, Brandon, and Sarasota.
+Our bankruptcy attorneys serve clients in Tampa, Brandon, and Sarasota.

 If you need assistance, don’t hesitate to call (813) 699-4911 to speak with our Brandon Chapter 7 attorney!